TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 The :mod:`distutils.core` module is the only module that needs to be installed to use the Distutils.
-It provides the :func:`setup` (which is called from the setup script).
+It provides the :func:`setup` (which is called kutoka the setup script).
 Indirectly provides the  :class:`distutils.dist.Distribution` and :class:`distutils.cmd.Command` class.